OlanikeCJ/EmployeesDataAnalysis/README.md

 ## Project Purpose

-The Employee dataset was obtained from a just-concluded Data Analysis BootCamp I participated in.
-This simple scenario-based project aims to explore the Employees Data to understand the number of employees in CodeNow Ltd, and their departments, and ascertain the oldest and newest employees in the company.
+The Employees dataset was sourced from a recent Data Analysis BootCamp I attended.
+This project involves a scenario-based exploration of the Employees Data for CodeNow Ltd. The aim is to analyze the dataset to determine the number of employees, their respective departments, and identify both the longest-serving and the newest employees within the company.

 ## Scenario